VAR: Hibs vs St Johnstone to be first Scottish Premiership match to use the technology; What does every manager think?

-VAR will be introduced in the Scottish Premiership from October 21; Hibernian vs St Johnstone will be the first match to use the technology; top-flight clubs will cover the £1.2m cost each season; VAR also set to be used in the League Cup semi-finals and final
+VAR will be introduced in the Scottish Premiership from October 21; Hibernian vs St Johnstone will be the first match to use the technology; Willie Collum will be VAR for Easter Road clash with Graeme Stewart his assistant; VAR also set to be used in the League Cup semi-finals and final

 VAR will make its debut in the Scottish Premiership when Hibernian take on St Johnstone at Easter Road on October 21.